codewithmichael/backbone.cwm.nestableview/README.md

 This is a slightly more advanced topic.

 Similar to disabling rendering, the act of attaching a child view can be disabled for upcoming render cycles.
-This is useful if you want to hide a normally child view that would normally be appended.
+This is useful if you want to hide a child view that would normally be appended.

 In the case of a child view that normally replaces an element, disabling attaching may be desirable if you want to temporarily fall back to the default element or swap in another child view.